Medical Marijuana For Maryland & Delaware VetsGreen Relief Health Admin

 As a part of the U.S. Department of Veterans Affairs, the VA health system is run by a federal agency.
-This is where the confusion comes in for many Maryland veterans about their ability to access medical marijuana as there is still a federal prohibition against marijuana.
+This is where the confusion comes in for many Maryland or Delaware veterans about their ability to access medical marijuana as there is still a federal prohibition against marijuana.
 Let us look at what the VA’s policy is on medical marijuana to clarify any confusion.

 The VA And Medical Marijuana